 In all cases, we will confirm to you in writing that your notice has been received.
 If we have not confirmed that the notice has been received within one business day, you should assume that we have not received your notification and it is your responsibility to make further contact.

 4) Management Fee.
-Our annual fee for the services provided under this Agreement ("Management Fee") shall be 0.12% (12 basis points) of the market value of the Assets subject to this Agreement, if there is no active Averaging Program as defined in Exhibit B. The Management Fee shall be prorated and paid quarterly, in arrears, based upon the average market value of the assets over the previous quarter, calculated as the simple daily average of the market value of the assets from the start to the end of the period.
+Our annual fee for the services provided under this Agreement ("Management Fee") shall be 0.12% (12 basis points) of the market value of the Assets subject to this Agreement, if there is no active Averaging Program as defined in Exhibit B. The Management Fee shall be prorated and paid monthly, in arrears, based upon the average market value of the assets over the previous month, calculated as the simple daily average of the market value of the assets from the start to the end of the period.
 If the account has an active Averaging Program, the annual fee shall be 0.12% (12 basis points) of the Allocated Assets plus 0.03% (3 basis points) of the Non-Allocated Assets (all capitalized terms as defined in Exhibit B).
 Both Allocated Assets and Non-Allocated Assets shall be calculated as the simple daily average of the market value of the assets from the start to the end of the period.
-The Management Fee for the initial quarter shall be calculated on a pro rata basis commencing on the day the Assets are initially designated to us for management under this Agreement.
+The Management Fee for the initial month shall be calculated on a pro rata basis commencing on the day the Assets are initially designated to us for management under this Agreement.
 No increase in the Management Fee shall be effective without prior written notification to you.

 You acknowledge that you will authorize us, through the separate account agreement you will enter into directly with the Custodian (refer to Section 5 below), to invoice the Custodian for the Management Fee and direct and authorize the Custodian to deduct the amount stated above from your Account.
 The Custodian will send you a statement, at least quarterly, indicating all amounts disbursed from the Account including the Management Fee paid from the Account.
 You acknowledge that it is your responsibility to verify the accuracy of the calculation of the Management Fee and that the Custodian will not determine whether the Management Fee is accurate or properly calculated.